 Next we will need to create an Algorithmic Trait, so that the results of the model can be used.
 Without creating a trait, the model is useless.
 So after the model runs, be sure to go into the trait dialog and create an Algorithmic Trait.
 The following video walks through it, and shows a couple of tips.

 Once you have created an Algorithmic Trait, you can create a new segment to put it in, so that you can activate the data (you cannot activate a trait, but rather create a new one-trait segment with the Algorithmic Trait in it, so that you can activate (use) the segment.

-Once you have created a segment of 1st party visitors who have scored high in the look-alike model (I.e. who look like converters but haven’t happened to convert yet), you can offer this segment to advertisers on your site, even after you have sold out all of your inventory of actual converters on your site.
+Once you have created a segment of first party visitors who have scored high in the look-alike model (I.e. who look like converters but haven’t happened to convert yet), you can offer this segment to advertisers on your site, even after you have sold out all of your inventory of actual converters on your site.
 This is a great way to extend this audience and continue to see additional revenue by using Look-Alike Models in Audience Manager.